TEAMuP-dev/HARP/README.md

 ## Warning!
 **HARP is a *destructive* file editor.**
 When you select _Save_, HARP overwrites the existing audio.
-After recording or loading audio into a track within your preferred DAW, it is recommended that you *bounce-in-place* the audio before processing it with HARP.
+After recording or loading audio into a track within your preferred DAW, it is recommended that you *bounce-in-place* (on Logic) or _Render items as new take_ (on Reaper) the audio before processing it with HARP.
 In this way, you will avoid overwriting the original audio file and will be able to undo any changes introuced by HARP.
 Alternatively, overwriting can be circumvented by using the _Save As_ functionality from the _File_ menu in HARP.

 ### Processing just a portion of a track
 If you would like to process only an excerpt of a track, first trim the exceprt to the portion you want to process.
 Then, perform a *bounce-in-place* of the excerpt.
 This will make a new file that contains only the audio you want to process with HARP.
 Then, open the new file in HARP.